yajirobee/logs/_posts/2024-09-13-book_systems_performance.md

   - [BPF Compiler Collections (BCC)](https://github.com/iovisor/bcc/tree/master)
   - [profile(8)](https://github.com/iovisor/bcc/blob/master/tools/profile.py)
   - offcpu(8) - [Off-CPU flame graphs](https://www.brendangregg.com/FlameGraphs/offcpuflamegraphs.html)

+# 6 CPUs
+- 6.3.8 Utilization
+  - > The measure of CPU utilization spans all clock cycles for eligible activities, including memory stall cycles.
+    - High CPU utilization doesn't immediately mean CPU bound workload.
+    - A CPU may be utilized for stalls waiting for memory I/O.
+    - High CPU & high IPC suggests CPU bound workload.
+- 6.4.1 Hardwares
+    - Handling of TLD misses is processor-dependent
+      - > Newer processors can service TLB misses in hardware.
+- 6.4.2 Software
+  - In completely fair scheduler (CFS), tasks are managed on a red-black tree keyed from the task CPU time.
+- 6.5.3 Workload Characterization
+  - High system time (time spent in kernel) may be futher understood by the syscall and interrupt rate.
+  - > I/O bound workloads have high system time, syscalls and higher voluntary context switches as threads block waiting for I/O.
+- 6.5.4 Profiling
+  - > 99 Hertz is used to avoid lock-step sampling that may occur at 100 Hertz, which would produce a skewed profile.

 # 11 Could Computing
 - 11.1.3 Capacity Planning